Decode-Plus/mcp-1st-birthday-ai-act/apps/eu-ai-act-agent/README.md

        [Generated documents]:
        ✓ Risk Management System (Article 9)
        ✓ Technical Documentation (Article 11)
-       ✓ Transparency Notice (Article 50)

        Your chatbot is classified as Limited Risk.
-Download the documentation package using the export button.
+The documentation templates are displayed in the chat and saved to the compliance-docs directory.
 ```

+> ⚠️ **Note on Documentation Generation:** Currently, only **2 documentation templates** are generated:
+> - ⚡ **Risk Management System** (Article 9)
+> - 📋 **Technical Documentation** (Article 11 / Annex IV)
+>
+> Additional templates (Conformity Assessment, Transparency Notice, Quality Management System, etc.) are **planned but not yet implemented** to optimize API costs and response speed during the hackathon demo.

 ## 🔧 Configuration